puppetlabs/puppet-rfc/arm-4.heredoc/heredoc.md

 There are no dependencies (except the 3.2 --parser future).
 The implementation of this introduces changes in the lexer that are of value when implementing ARM-3 puppet templates.

-The use of heredoc syntax checking based on functions is not
+The use of heredoc syntax checking based on functions is not ideal.
+It is based on functions because there is no other suitable plugin mechanism in puppet.
+A registry where modules can register things like syntax checkers would be much better.
+(Such syntax checkers typically also come with external dependencies - XML processing gems, or custom ruby code that does not fit easily into the internal function DSL format).

 Impact
 ------